Focused Ultrasound Therapy

-The mechanism of action is a precise ablation (either mechanical or thermal) of the extra tissue in the aortic wall (the coarctation).
+Focused ultrasound could be used to precisely ablate (either mechanically or thermally) the extra tissue in the aortic wall (the coarctation).
 This will reduce the size to lessen the obstruction and allow better flow of the blood past the area.
 While early results are promising, there is still much to be done before this technology will be widely available.

 The primary options for treatment of coarctation of the aorta include medication and invasive surgery.